Snap’s redesigned Spectacles are here—and it doesn’t care if you buy them

 This is more than your typical face filter, which maps cute features and animations to your facial features and have been around since 2015.
 The phoenix, while clearly not real, looks like it’s actually at the beach with your friend.
 Unlike an animated sticker, where the phoenix might fly around without regard to its backdrop, the bird’s motions and the dazzling particles it emits are all contextual, getting larger as they get closer to the camera.

 The phoenix’s magic trick is only possible through Snap’s new Spectacles 3, for which Snap is opening pre-orders today.
-Unlike previous versions, the Spectacles 3 have two camera—one on each side of the wearer’s face.
+Unlike previous versions, the Spectacles 3 have two cameras—one on each side of the wearer’s face.
 By putting another camera on its video-recording glasses, Snap’s engineers are able to calculate the distance between the wearer and the objects that they’re looking at, creating what Snap calls a “depth map.”
 Then, when users go to upload their Spectacles content to Snapchat, they can add a whole series of new effects that take advantage of this newfound understanding of the physical world.

 It’s a new approach to Spectacles, distinct from Snap’s first foray into hardware back in 2016.
 The first Spectacles were brightly colored glasses that had a single embedded camera, enabling users to take 10-second clips of their lives, from their point of view.
 But while Spectacles seemed like they could be a breakthrough product for the company, which IPO’d just months after their launch, neither the first launch of Spectacles nor the second iteration in 2018 managed to convince millions to put cameras on their faces.